junegunn/hbase-jruby/README.md

 ### Log4j logs from HBase

-You may want to suppress (or customize) log messages from HBase.
+You can suppress (or customize) log messages from HBase.

 ```ruby
 # With an external log4j.properties or log4j.xml file